alexnathanson/CASE_sensor_network/README.md

 When on network, log in to router via a browser with http://tplinkeap.net/ <Br>
 See Google Doc for log info.

+## Collecting Data

+The easiest way to collect data locally is by downloading files from each device's web interface.

 ## Troubleshooting

 All devices can be found via ssh or ping with their hostname i.e. pi1.local, or via a browser or curl with http://pi1.local:5000.